mylenemelo/mylenemelo.github.io/README.md

-##HTML and CSS Projects
+# HTML and CSS Projects

-This repository contains my projects for the Version Control course, showcasing what I’ve learned in:
+This repository contains my HTML and CSS projects for the Version Control course.

-- HTML structure and elements
-- CSS styling, layouts, and animations
-- Responsive design techniques
+These projects demonstrate my understanding of HTML structure, CSS styling, page layout, and responsive design.

-##Portfolio Website
+## Portfolio Website

-My main project is a personal portfolio built with HTML and CSS.
-It includes:
+This repository includes a custom portfolio website built with HTML and CSS.

-- Animated navigation bar
-- Hero section with background video
-- About Me section
-- GitHub link section
-- Working contact form
+It features a navigation bar, background video section, About section, GitHub section, and a working contact form.

-Purpose
+## Purpose

-This repo tracks my progress, helps me practice web design, and strengthens my front-end development skills.
+The purpose of this repository is to practice web development skills, improve front-end design abilities, and track my progress throughout the course.